Kanban-Zai/marketing/product-model.md

 The idea with the most votes wins.

-There are 3 types of failure

-Sock Puppetry
-   Also known as sybil attacks

-Selection Bias
-   When there is bias in the group that shifts all votes to one idea and almost completley sanctions one idea.
+There is only one way to truely fail and that is selection bias.
+This happens when there is bias in the group that shifts all votes to one idea and almost completley sanctions one idea.
 Remember these ideas had to pass reasonablity tests to get to this point.
 So something went wrong in the conversation stage or more than 1 third of your voting parties are unreliable.

 ## Use Tools